jrobinson123/lightning/README.md

 I was interested in using these circular buffers to find rate of changes and visualize functions with them.
 Using one circular buffer would for example have a rate of change of 1, then a rate of change of 2, then rate of change of 3 ect.
 (This would actually just create a quadratic function)

-I didn't find this interesting enough so I instead opted to create rates of change by simultaneously polling from two circular buffers and then taking there ratio.
+I didn't find this interesting enough so I instead opted to create rates of change by simultaneously polling from two circular buffers and then taking their ratio.

 Ex. for a circular buffer of length 3 and one of length 5